Gusto/gusto.github.io/_posts/2020-02-20-contractors.markdown

 **Endpoint**: `/v1/companies/:company_id/contractors`

-**Returns**: The representation of the created contractor, or errors which prevented the creation.
+**Returns**: The representation of the created contractor or errors which prevented the creation.

 ```json
 {